Intervention/docs/zodiac/v5/api/calculator.md

-# Calculator
+---
+title: "Calculator"
-## Using the Zodiac Calculator Class
+subtitle: "Using the Zodiac Calculator Class"
-Learn how to use the Zodiac Calculator Class to transform different date formats into zodiac sign objects including reading from scalar date types or date objects.
+lead: "Learn how to use the Zodiac Calculator Class to transform different date formats into zodiac sign objects including reading from scalar date types or date objects."
+sort: 0
+---

 [TOC]